Ghislain89/PlaywrightWorkshopPresentation/markdown/3-framework.md

 ----
 ## What is Playwright?
-* A tool for Web Automation using Chromium, Webkit and Firefix.
+* A tool for Web Automation using Chromium, Webkit and Firefox.
 * Supports JavaScript, Typescript, Python, .NET, and Java.
 * Supports Emulation of Chrome for Android and Mobile Safari